 Sizzling tapas, bold flavours, and a touch of flamenco flair — Spanish cuisine brings the fiesta to Hong Kong’s food scene.
 While “Spanish cuisine” is an umbrella term for multiple cuisines in the Mediterranean region, one of the most common international imports are tapas which embody the communal spirit of Spanish food culture, where the dining table is a focal point of chatting and sharing food.
 From traditional dishes like paella and simply dressed sharing dishes of seafood and cured meats to inventive fusion fare, here we’ll whisk you away on a tantalizing tour of our favourite tapas bars and Spanish eateries in Hong Kong.

-22 Ships — Wan Chai
+22 Ships — Central

-paella with lobster from 22 ships hong kong
+22 ships hong kong spread

 Bàrbar — Wan Chai